 All of our patent rights for CPP-109 are derived from our license agreement with Brookhaven Science Associates, LLC, as operator of Brookhaven National Laboratory under contract with the United States Department of Energy ("Brookhaven").
 Pursuant to this license agreement, we have licensed rights under nine patents in the United States, and have broad foreign filings in major international markets, that were filed and obtained by Brookhaven relating to the use of vigabatrin for a range of indications, including the treatment of a wide variety of substance addictions.
-The eight issued patents expire between 2018 and 2022, with the principal patents expiring in 2018.
-We also have the right to future foreign patents obtained by Brookhaven relating to the use of vigabatrin in treating addiction.
+The nine issued patents expire between 2018 and 2023, with the principal patents expiring in 2018.
+We also have the right to future patents obtained by Brookhaven relating to the use of vigabatrin in treating addiction.
 See "Business - Licensing and Patents" for more information about our license with Brookhaven and our licensed patents and patent applications.
 These rights are subject to the right of the U.S. government, under limited circumstances, to practice the covered inventions for or on its own behalf.
 We may lose our rights to these patents and patent applications if we breach our obligations under the license agreement, including, without limitation, our financial obligations to Brookhaven.
-If we violate or fail to perform any term or covenant of the license agreement, Brookhaven may terminate the license agreement, whether by us or by Brookhaven, will not relieve us of our obligation to pay any license fees owing at the time of such termination.
+If we violate or fail to perform any term or covenant of the license agreement, Brookhaven may terminate the license agreement upon satisfaction of any applicable notice requirements and expiration of any applicable cure periods.
+Additionally, any termination of the license agreement, whether by us or by Brookhaven, will not relieve us of our obligation to pay any license fees owing at the time of such termination.
 If we fail to retain our rights under the license agreement, we would not be able to commercialize CPP-109, and our business, results of operations, financial condition and prospects would be materially adversely affected.